The magazine of photography and ideas

 Covering the Ebola crisis prepared Moakley for the challenges posed by COVID-19, as visitors are restricted from hospitals and funeral homes, and people throughout the world—including reporters—face isolation in all forms.
 The need to protect photographers and subjects, he says, is as important as telling a story accurately.
 “Our job as journalists is to point these things out, to show the visual evidence.”

 As TIME’s deputy director of photography and later editor at large for special projects, Moakley, one of the cocurators of the 2020 Aperture Summer Open, has produced ambitious visual stories and iconic covers, from a 2018 special issue about the devastating opioid epidemic in the United States, to Ryan Pfluger’s controversial portrait of presidential candidate Pete Buttigieg.
 He values long-standing creative relationships with photographers, but he also seeks out new voices.
 “There’s room for everyone,” he says.

-When I spoke with Moakley in early April, he was calling in from TIME’s temporary photo headquarters—the kitchen at the Alice Austen House, a museum on Staten Island, where he lives and moonlights as the museum’s caretaker.
+When I spoke with Moakley recently, he was calling in from TIME’s temporary photo headquarters—the kitchen at the Alice Austen House, a museum on Staten Island, where he lives and moonlights as the museum’s caretaker.
 He was working around the clock, figuring out with the team at TIME how to approach the most consequential story in recent memory.

 Brendan Embser: How quickly did you and everyone at TIME have to adapt to the new working situation caused by the coronavirus?